-Today’s topic popped up on my radar because I may or may not have just done way too many pull-ups in a training session (a week ago…) and am still a bit sore from it… You know, theoretically…
+So, today’s topic popped up on my radar because I may or may not have just done way too many pull-ups in a training session (a week ago…) and am still a bit sore from it… You know, theoretically…

-Anyway, around here we are, firm believers, in smarter training.
+Anyway, around here we are firm believers in smarter training.

 Although we do push our athletes to the limit from time to time.
 Not every workout is a complete and total beatdown.

 Which is why this study where researchers looked at 10 different training conditions in an attempt to see just how recovery was affected by training to failure stood out.